 Amish Sethi

-I'm an undergraduate student at the University of Pennsylvania, currently in my senior year pursuing a Bachelor's and Master's degree in Computer Science, with an expected graduation for both in 2026.
+I'm an undergraduate student at the University of Pennsylvania, currently in my senior year pursuing a Bachelor's of Science in Engineering with a 4.0/4.0 GPA.
+My major is Computer Science, and I am getting minors in mathematics and data science, with an expected graduation in May 2026.

-I'm incredibly grateful to Professor Mayur Naik for his continuous support and guidance throughout my research journey.
-I also deeply appreciate the mentorship and inspiration from the PhD students I've worked closely with:
+I'm incredibly grateful to Professor Mayur Naik and Professor Dinesh Jayaraman for their continuous support and guidance throughout my research journey.
+I also deeply appreciate the mentorship and inspiration from the PhD students I've worked closely with: Neelay Velingker, Oscar Xu, Aaditya Naik, and Jiani Huang.

 Research